 The issue that we work to tackle – money laundering – is getting bigger and that’s largely because the regulatory environment is tightening.
 Because of this, the need for automation is greater than ever before.

 Automating core obligations, even if they alter, is still something that must be done in order to promote efficiency and speed.

-The next stage of regtech is coming.
-I believe what we will see here is organisations partnering to provide end-end solutions for those common customers they share and pushing the maturing of the sector, amplifying that continued investment.
+The next stage of RegTech is coming.
+I believe what we will see here is organizations partnering to provide end-end solutions for those common customers they share and pushing the maturing of the sector, amplifying that continued investment.